poncheeto/google-homepage/README.md

-The purpose of this project is to create a Google homepage clone using the knowledge gained so far in this course.
+The purpose of this project is to create a Google homepage clone using the knowledge gained so far in The Odin Project curriculum.